jeremiahmontebon/Deep-Learning-Based-Binary-Classification-of-Wrist-Fractures/README.md

 # Deep Learning-Based Binary Classification of Wrist Fractures

 ## Introduction
-The advancement of machine learning, particularly deep learning, has significantly impacted various domains, including image analysis tasks such as segmentation, detection, and classification.
-In the medical field, the integration of artificial intelligence (AI) techniques holds immense potential for enhancing diagnostic processes.
-This repository presents research focused on utilizing deep learning for binary classification of wrist fractures, aiming to contribute to the automation and accuracy of medical diagnostics.
+The advancement of intense machine learning has significantly impacted various domains, including image analysis tasks such as segmentation, detection, and classification.
+Integrating artificial intelligence (AI) techniques holds immense potential for enhancing diagnostic processes in the medical field.
+This repository presents research focused on utilizing deep learning for the binary classification of wrist fractures, aiming to contribute to the automation and accuracy of medical diagnostics.

 ### Research Objective
 The primary objective of this research is to investigate the effectiveness of deep learning models in accurately identifying and classifying wrist fractures.
 By leveraging state-of-the-art deep learning architectures, we aim to demonstrate the feasibility of AI-driven solutions in medical image analysis.

 ### Scope and Dataset
-This study specifically targets external wrist fractures, excluding internal fractures, to maintain research manageability and focus.
+This study explicitly targets external wrist fractures, excluding internal fractures, to maintain research manageability and focus.
 The dataset utilized for training and evaluation comprises wrist fracture images, ensuring a consistent approach to the classification task.

 ## Installation
 1. Clone the repository to your local machine: